Beyond Meat, Inc. is a Pioneer in 2025

 First, the company’s financial statements were distressed from a liabilities standpoint.
 The company was heavily leveraged with long-term debt instruments that were often fully drawn upon with significant material amounts from 2021 onwards.

 Second, the company’s financial statements were distressed from a stockholders’ equity standpoint.
 Much of the company’s issued debt amounts were converted or convertible to equity.
-Year on year net losses (with significant material net losses commencing in 2021) from operations created a stockholders’ deficit balance from 2022 onwards.
+Year-on-year net losses (with significant material net losses commencing in 2021) from operations created a stockholders’ deficit balance from 2022 onwards.

 In May 2019, the company completed an initial public offering to raise proceeds of approximately $250 million.
 In March 2021, the company raised proceeds of $1.15 billion in convertible debt.
 In 2025, the company raised $100 million in additional debt proceeds.
 These amounts are investments into plant-based meats, in part for research and development purposes.
-These amounts also allow for public scrutiny over how well capitalized any business endeavor, to service and grow consumer demand for plant-based meats, would need to be.
+These amounts also allow for public scrutiny over how well-capitalized any business endeavor, to service and grow consumer demand for plant-based meats, would need to be.

 Subsequent to BYND’s most recently audited financial statements and effective mid-October 2025, Beyond Meat, Inc. successfully executed a debt conversion for certain existing debt facilities that were in excess of $1.1 billion.
 The conversion was in exchange for approximately 320 million shares of BYND.
-This debt-to-equity conversion significantly lowers current losses per share (in lieu of earnings per share (EPS) that would have been higher should the company become profitable) of BYND each reporting period as the entity now has more equity partner shares issued and substantially decreased debt.
+This debt-to-equity conversion significantly lowers current losses per share (in lieu of earnings per share (EPS) that would have been higher should the company have become profitable) of BYND each reporting period, as the entity now has more equity partner shares issued and substantially decreased debt.